Intersecting Surface Defects and Two-Dimensional CFT: Quiver with 0d Fermi Multiplets

 The denominator~$\gamma$ functions combine with the 4d contribution thanks to $\Upsilon(x)\gamma(bx)=\Upsilon(x+b)b^{-1+2bx}$, and the numerator~$\gamma$ functions coincide with a Toda CFT three-point function of a degenerate operator.
 Altogether, the residue~\eqref{asas-schres} is

 where $h_J=\sum_{j\in J}h_j$.
 The factor in square brackets is the partition function of the 4d/2d system obtained by only keeping the left 2d theory, known to match a Toda CFT four-point function: this is the special case $n=0$ in our matching~\eqref{asas-matching}.
-With the mass shifts this is
+Including the mass shifts, the residue is

 We note in particular that only the momentum~$\alpha_0$ is shifted: the momentum $\lambda\omega_1$ is unchanged because mass shifts cancel the change in~$nb$.
 The exponent of $\abs{x'}^2$ is also shifted by an amount which turns out to coincide with~$\gamma'$, the exponent of $\abs{x'-x}^2$ in the full matching, as expected in the $x\to 0$ limit.